-The Business Administration (MSc) master's degree programme teaches you how to apply scientific methods and insights to help generate solutions for complex business and administrative problems.
+The Business Administration (MSc) master's degree program teaches you how to apply scientific methods and insights to help generate solutions for complex business and administrative problems.

-The master's programme in Business Administration has six specializations; specializations with their own individual range of subjects and career prospects.
+The master's program in Business Administration has six specializations; specializations with their own individual range of subjects and career prospects.

 The six specializations are: